luk4z7/questionnairePHP/pt_br/referencia-linguagem/tipos.md

 ***

-<a name="back037">037</a> – A partir de qual versão o tipo resource foi incluído no PHP ?
+<a name="back037">037</a> – A partir de qual versão do PHP o tipo resource foi incluído no PHP ?

 <a href="#037">Resposta</a>
 ***